riikkavaa/azure-mlops-tests/README.md

 The training script uses Tensorflow with Keras to build up a CNN classifier.
 The classifier is simple and bad, but it is fast to run. :)

-Data from training process and test data confusion matrix are saved in Azure Machine Learning workspace to keep track on the performance of the model.
+Dataset samples, data from training process, and the test data confusion matrix are saved in Azure Machine Learning workspace to keep track on the performance of the model.

 3. `notebooks/03_Create_experiment.ipynb`